 Cellist Hwakyung Jang, a native of South Korea, has performed throughout the United States of America and Korea.
 Ms. Jang received a bachelor’s and a master’s degrees in Music Performance from Manhattan School of Music under the guidance of Professor Marion Feldman with scholarships.
 She also received a doctorate degree of Musical Arts from Boston University under the tutelage of Professor Michael Reynolds.

-Dr. Jang was the first prize recipient of Barbara Krakauers Award from Associated Music Teachers League, Inc. Moreover, she won the Young Musician competition and had a privilege of performing at Weill Carnegie Hall in New York City.
-She played “A Tribute to Pablo Cassals Cello Collaboration” directed by Marta Cassals Istomin and Bonnie Hampton.
-Dr. Jang also performed under the direction of Richard Aaron, Youngchang Cho, Anita Leuzinger and Richard Tunnicliffe at master classes.
+Dr. Jang was the first-prize recipient of the Barbara Krakauers Award from Associated Music Teachers League, Inc. Moreover, she won the Young Musician competition and had the privilege of performing at Weill Carnegie Hall in New York City.
+She played “A Tribute to Pablo Casals Cello Collaboration” directed by Marta Casals Istomin and Bonnie Hampton.
+Dr. Jang also performed under the direction of Richard Aaron, Youngchang Cho, Anita Leuzinger, and Richard Tunnicliffe in master classes.